Are you wondering what is an apron belly? We’re going to talk about it, and if you have an apron belly, please know that you are not alone!

 No jeans for this girl, my belly enjoys stretchy pants that kind of keep my belly tight and I need them to be high wasted – Trudy

 Sizing up a 1-2 sizes of Spanx or similar support garments has offered me both support and shaping.
 It’s uncomfortable to have my apron swing around when I walk even when I am not pregnant and this stops that. – Sarah

 I had an apron belly before I got pregnant so gaining all the weight that I did really took a toll on me.
-The belly band was definitely great towards the end of my pregnancy and first few weeks after my C-section. – Daniella
+The belly band was definitely great towards the end of my pregnancy and the first few weeks after my C-section. – Daniella

 I wear my underwear under my belly and my pants over.
 I’m extremely particular about this.
-My underwear ALWAYS bunch up in the back because of all the extra fabric, or they fall down because they are too loose. – Ann
+My underwear ALWAYS bunches up in the back because of all the extra fabric, or they fall down because they are too loose. – Ann

 Pillows!
 Use under your hips especially. – Jessica

 I have 3 kids…the clothes just come off.
 No time for special lingerie, lol!
 I have occasionally done no panties under a skirt if I have time to think ahead.
 Ha!
 The older I get I’ve learned to just embrace it, it’s my body…if you don’t like it then that’s on you.
 There are plenty of guys that don’t mind it. – Rebecca

 Omg, and seat belts!!
 The seatbelt is supposed to lay “flat across the hips.”
 Yeah right.
 It sits right on top of my belly. – Breanna